Vluuks/AndroidPractice/Week1/Lab/README.md

 {% next "Next: Return values" %}
 &nbsp;
 ### Return values
 When taking a look at the `printInfo()` method, another aspect is important: the return type.
 Methods in Java specify the kind of value they return at the end.
 In this case, `printInfo()` is preceded by the word `void` which indicates that the method does not return any value.
-This is true, as it just prints anything but does not return a value to the caller.
-Suppose we had a different structure of the class in mind, which separates the tasks that are going on a bit more.
-Let's say we would want to split the task of building the string to be printed and the actual printing itself.
-Our methods could then look something like this:
+Suppose we had a different structure of the class in mind, which separates the tasks that are going on a bit more:

         private String createInfoString() {
             String infoString = "This student is called " + name +